Skip to main content

 No data lossAll attributes, rarity, and provenance must transfer

-No duplicatesNFTs must be locked/burned on WAX when minted on Avalanche
+No duplicatesNFTs are locked (vaulted) on WAX when minted on Avalanche — not burned

-Reversible during transitionBidirectional flow until full migration is complete
+Reversible during transitionBidirectional flow until full migration is declared complete

 Schema preservationWAX template/schema structure maps to on-chain metadata